gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 ### Blue/Green Stacks

 So we have immutable Lambda functions, but we still want to make our Step Functions immutable.
 We decide to create new Step Function resource every time we release it, meanwhile the old SF resource remains unchanged.
 Since AWS does not provide versioning feature for Step Function, we include semantic versioning in the Step Function name e.g. order-processing-v0.0.6.
-With both new and old versions (including historical SFs) we are able to apply blue/green deployment and possible rollback procedure.
+With both new and old versions (including historical SFs) we are able to apply blue/green deployment and rollback procedure.

 To route orders to either blue/green stack, we make the **order-notification-dispatcher** Lambda the de facto router by providing blue/green versions of SF as its [environment variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html).
 Here is the Node.js codes to read stack environment variables:
 ```javascript